 Advisors

-The Trustees may designate certain persons or groups of persons as advisors of the Charter School or such other title as they deem appropriate.
+The Trustees may designate certain persons or groups of persons as advisors of PVPA or such other title as they deem appropriate.
 Such persons shall serve in an honorary capacity, and shall not be considered for purposes of establishing a quorum, and shall have no other rights or responsibilities.
 Advisors are not required to receive special notice of any Board meetings, but do have right to public notice of all Board meetings in accordance with Massachusetts Open Meeting Law.

 ARTICLE 10